ProtocolONE/ptah-docs/content/docs/cookies.md

 {{< /hint >}}

 {{< hint >}}
-To inform your visitor that you are using Cookies and receive their approval, click the *Settings icon* on the top menu and choose the *Cookies tab*.
+- To inform your visitor that you are using Cookies and receive their approval, open the panel SEO.
-Enable the *Use Cookies* and upload a Cookie Policy PDF file, then click *Save*.
+- Enable the *Use Cookies*.
+- Upload a Cookie Policy PDF file
+- Click the *Save button* and view the result in Preview Mode.
 {{< /hint >}}

 {{< figure src="/images/cookie-policy.png">}}